Air-augmented rocket: Advantages

 The effectiveness of this simple method can be dramatic.
-Typical solid rockets have a specific impulse of about 260 seconds (2.5 kN·s/kg), but using the same fuel in an air-augmented design can improve this to over 500 seconds (4.9 kN·s/kg), a figure even the best hydrogen/oxygen engines can't match.
+Typical solid rockets have a specific impulse of about 260 seconds (2.5 kN·s/kg), but using the same fuel in an air-augmented design can improve this to over 500 seconds (4.9 kN·s/kg), a figure unmatched even by high specific impulse hydrolox engines.
 This design can even be slightly more efficient than a ramjet, as the exhaust from the rocket engine helps compress the air more than a ramjet normally would; this raises the combustion efficiency as a longer, more efficient nozzle can be employed.
 Another advantage is that the rocket works even at zero forward speed, whereas a ramjet requires forward motion to feed air into the engine.

 Disadvantages

 It might be envisaged that such an increase in performance would be widely deployed, but various issues frequently preclude this.
 The intakes of high-speed engines are difficult to design, and require careful positioning on the airframe in order to achieve reasonable performance – in general, the entire airframe needs to be built around the intake design.
 Another problem is that the air thins out as the rocket climbs.
 Hence, the amount of additional thrust is limited by how fast the rocket climbs.
-Finally, the air ducting weighs about 5× to 10× more than an equivalent rocket that gives the same thrust.
-This slows the vehicle considerably towards the end of the burn.
+Finally, the air ducting adds quite a bit of weight which slows the vehicle considerably towards the end of the burn.